 Save thousands of pounds buying energy-efficient properties in West Sussex

-Energy efficiency is the hot topic in the property sector right now amid the ongoing crisis surrounding rising energy prices and an enhanced focus on environmental issues, it’s no wonder that energy-efficient properties are within buyers’ top three requirements when looking to buy a new home.
+Energy efficiency is the hot topic in the property sector right now amid the ongoing crisis surrounding rising energy prices and an enhanced focus on environmental issues, so it’s no wonder that energy-efficient properties are within buyers' top three requirements when looking to buy a new home.

-With the energy bills rising, the cost of living increasing and house prices soaring, it is more important than ever to save on energy bills and the like.
-New builds are very energy-efficient, often have great EPC ratings and save you hundreds – if not thousands – of pounds a year on bills, so they are a great option to consider.
+With the energy bills rising, the cost of living increasing, and house prices soaring, it is more important than ever to save on energy bills and the like.
+New builds are very energy-efficient, often have great EPC ratings, and save you hundreds – if not thousands – of pounds a year on bills, so they are a great option to consider.